-As you can see in the video, lining yourself up properly is crucial to doing a Push-up.
-Even if you can’t do a full Push-up, starting with the correct body alignment will begin to pave the path so that with a little effort and practice you will be well on your way to mastering Push-ups.
+Lining yourself up properly is crucial to doing a Push-up.
+Even if you can’t do a full Push-up, start with the correct body alignment.
+It will begin to pave the path to doing a push up correctly.

 Think of the Push-up as a moving plank.
 If you’re a beginner, start by mastering the High Plank, a.k.a the top of the Push-up position.
 When you can easily hold that position, start adding movement to it.
 You can also practice holding the mid and bottom positions.

 For those of you more advanced, you can use Push-Up bars/handles to increase the range of motion and intensity of the exercise.
 Also, try adding chains for accommodating resistance.
 Accommodating resistance allows for less weight during the most difficult part of the exercise, and then adds weight for the easier part.

 Push-up bars/handles are relatively inexpensive.
 You can pick up a solid, well built pair at Amazon for about $24.
 You can get chains at Home Depot.

 If you have any questions, feel free to contact me.
 I want to help you succeed, because when you succeed, I succeed as a fitness coach.

 Home Gym Recommendations